dirac-institute/iCompare/README.md

 _Milestone 4_

-Write code which makes these runs automatically, and computes the maximum difference metric.
+Write code which makes these runs automatically, and computes the maximum difference metric. [half-done]

 _Milestone 5_

 Write visualization code to generate a red/yellow/green table, given some thresholds of what is considered acceptable.
+[DONE]

 _Milestone 6_